Barro/java-afl/README.md

 CFLAGS="-I<path-to-afl-src-dir> -DHAVE_AFL_CONFIG_H"
 ```

-This makes the compiled information match to what afl-fuzz expects.
+This makes the compiled information match to what afl-fuzz expects if
+it has been modified in any way.
+Build systems also try to deduce this
+(TODO) during compilation from existing `afl-showmap` command if such
+exists.

 ### Bazel